red-collar-official/flutter_kore/packages/umvvm/docs/disabling_components.md

 You can disable most of components of Umvvm at all.

-If you don't want to use navigation component just don't pass it to global app initializztion:
+If you don't want to use navigation component just don't pass it to global app initialization:

 ```dart
 @MainApp()